Appointments Clause: Appointment of inferior officers

-administrative law judges are Inferior Officers within the meaning of the Appointments Clause of the United States Constitution.
+administrative law judges are inferior officers within the meaning of the Appointments Clause of the United States Constitution.

 Appointments by heads of departments

-Another chief question is, what constitutes a "Department," when Congress seeks to place the appointment power away from the President?
+What constitutes a "Department" when Congress seeks to place the appointment power away from the president is another key question.
 The phrase "Heads of Departments" has not been precisely defined by the Supreme Court.
 On the one hand, judicial interpretations of the phrase refer to the heads of departments that are within the executive branch, or according to Buckley v.
-Valeo "at least have some connection with that branch."
-Under this view, the heads of all agencies and departments exercising executive power under the President would seem to qualify as "Heads of Departments."
-The Court interpreted in Freytag v.
-Commissioner of Internal Revenue (1991) "Heads of Departments" to refer "to executive divisions like the Cabinet-level departments."
+Valeo "at least have some connection with that branch".
+Under this view, the heads of all agencies and departments exercising executive power under the president would seem to qualify as "Heads of Departments".
+In Freytag v.
+Commissioner of Internal Revenue (1991), the Court interpreted "Heads of Departments" to refer "to executive divisions like the Cabinet-level departments".
 The use of the phrase "like the Cabinet-level departments" could mean that, in addition to the Cabinet departments, other entities within the executive branch that are sufficiently analogous to the Cabinet departments may qualify as "Departments" for purposes of the Appointments Clause.

-On the other hand, the Freytag Decision itself seemed unclear what it meant by the phrase "like the Cabinet-level departments," and certainly stepped back from any bright-line test.
-The Freytag Decision sought to harmonize its analysis with the interpretation given the different term "executive Departments" in the Opinion Clause (which has been interpreted to refer only to Cabinet departments) and with earlier cases that suggested that only the Cabinet Secretaries qualified as "Heads of Departments."
-Ultimately, the Freytag Decision seems to have reserved the question whether the heads of non-Cabinet executive-branch agencies could be deemed to be "Heads of Departments" for purposes of the Appointments Clause.
+On the other hand, the Freytag decision itself seemed unclear what it meant by the phrase "like the Cabinet-level departments", and certainly stepped back from any bright-line test.
+The Freytag decision sought to harmonize its analysis with the interpretation given the different term "executive Departments" in the Opinion Clause (which has been interpreted to refer only to Cabinet departments) and with earlier cases that suggested that only the Cabinet Secretaries qualified as "Heads of Departments".
+Ultimately, the Freytag decision seems to have reserved the question whether the heads of non-Cabinet executive-branch agencies could be deemed to be "Heads of Departments" for purposes of the Appointments Clause.
 Perhaps the phrase "like the Cabinet-level departments" was included in Freytag as an indication that the Court would not necessarily be inflexible about requiring Cabinet status in future cases.
-If that is so, then "Heads of Departments" would appear to include (as Justice Antonin Scalia reasons in his concurrence in Freytag) the heads of the Cabinet Departments and also the heads of "all independent executive establishments."
+If that is so, then "Heads of Departments" would appear to include (as Justice Antonin Scalia reasons in his concurrence in Freytag) the heads of the Cabinet departments and also the heads of "all independent executive establishments".

 From 1999 to 2008, a change in the statute governing the United States Patent and Trademark Office (USPTO) permitted a number of judges of the Board of Patent Appeals and Interferences and the Trademark Trial and Appeal Board to be appointed by the USPTO Director.
-This arrangement was challenged as unconstitutional under the Appointments Clause because the appointing party was not the Head of the Department.
-In order to avoid the crisis that would result from new challenges to many BPAI and TTAB decisions made in that period, Congress passed a 2008 amendment to the statute which specifies that the Secretary of Commerce is responsible for such appointments, and permitting the Secretary to retroactively appoint those persons named by the USPTO Director.
+This arrangement was challenged as unconstitutional under the Appointments Clause because the appointing party was not the head of the department.
+In order to avoid the crisis that would result from new challenges to many BPAI and TTAB decisions made in that period, Congress passed a 2008 amendment to the statute which specifies that the Secretary of Commerce is responsible for such appointments, and permitting the secretary to retroactively appoint those persons named by the USPTO director.